Nine Common Car Odors

 3. Sulfur and Rotten Eggs

+"Why does my car smell like rotten eggs when I accelerate?" is a question we sometimes get here at Rick's Camaro.
 If your engine is running poorly, your catalytic converter will have trouble converting hydrogen sulfide in the exhaust to sulfur dioxide.
 This could lead to the failure of your catalytic converter.

 Shop Catalytic Converter